skedgo/tripgo-api/docs/extensions.md

 2. [Let us know]() that you comply with the terms.
 We'll then enable real-time data for AMT for your TripGo API key.
 -->

----

-## Unlocking geocoding providers

-To get results from geocoding data for providers who aren't using Open Data when using `geocoding.json` endpoint, follow the instructions for the provider below.
-These providers will only apply for non auto-completion requests, except for What3Words ones, which can be used for both type of geocoding requests.
+To get real-time data for providers who aren't using Open Data, follow the instructions for the provider below.
 If you want to use a provider that hasn't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on [Slack](http://slack.tripgo.com/) (by [self-invite](http://slackin.tripgo.com/)).

-### Foursquare 🌎

-1. Read the [Foursquare Terms of Use](https://developer.foursquare.com/docs/terms-of-use/overview) and make sure you comply with them in your app.
-2. Sign up to the [Foursquare Developers Site](https://foursquare.com/developers/signup)
-3. Enter your `Foursquare API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-4. Add `allowFoursquare=true` to your geocoding requests, and then geocoding results will then come augmented with Foursquare's API through the TripGo API for your API key (after at most 5 minutes).

-### Google Places 🌎

-1. Read the [Places API Policies](https://developers.google.com/places/web-service/policies) and make sure you comply with them in your app - in particular, that you are using a Google Map.
-2. Sign up to the [Google Places API](https://developers.google.com/places/web-service/get-api-key)
-3. Enter your `Google Places API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-4. Add `allowGoogle=true` to your geocoding requests, and then geocoding results will then come augmented with Google Places's API through the TripGo API for your API key (after at most 5 minutes).

-### What3Words 🌎

-1. Read the [API Licence Agreement](https://what3words.com/developers/api-licence-agreement/) and make sure you comply with them in your app.
-2. Sign up to the [What3Words API](https://what3words.com/developers/)
-3. Enter your `What 3 Words key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-4. Add `allowW3W=true` to your geocoding requests, and then geocoding results will then come augmented with What3Words's API through the TripGo API for your API key (after at most 5 minutes).

-### Yelp 🌎

-1. Read the [Yelp Terms of Use](https://www.yelp.com/developers/api_terms) and make sure you comply with them in your app.
-2. Sign up to the [Yelp Developers Site](https://www.yelp.com/developers)
-3. Enter your `Yelp API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-4. Add `allowYelp=true` to your geocoding requests, and then geocoding results will then come augmented with Yelp's API through the TripGo API for your API key (after at most 5 minutes).

----

-## TSP connectors
+## Adding new providers: TSP connectors

 For TSPs that are not yet integrated into our platform, you can add them by: